Odyssey

 }

 We also need to specify the amenities our listing has to offer.
 Notice that the amenity options in our mock-up for creating a new listing are pre-defined; we can only select from existing options.
 Behind the scenes, each of these amenities has a unique ID identifier.
-For this reason, we'll add an amenities to CreateListingInput with a type of [ID!]!.
+For this reason, we'll add an amenities field to CreateListingInput with a type of [ID!]!.

 input CreateListingInput {